AI Agents for Legal Drafting: The Moltobot Experiment

-We plugged the Moltobot AI agent into HAQQ's prompt library to draft a cross-border contract.
-The result: 99% benchmark — almost indistinguishable from elite lawyer work.
+We plugged an autonomous AI agent into HAQQ's prompt library to draft a cross-border JV contract.
+It scored 99% on our internal legal quality index.

 Moltobot is an autonomous AI agent framework designed for complex, multi-step task execution.
 Unlike traditional chatbots that respond to single queries, Moltobot can orchestrate entire workflows — reading documents, executing functions, and producing structured outputs without human intervention at each step.